bitrise-io/devcenter/_articles/en/troubleshooting/debugging-your-build-on-your-own-machine.md

 - git
 - cli
 - builds
-summary: If your build fails on Bitrise, we often recommend to try and run it locally, on your machine.
+description: If your build fails on Bitrise, we often recommend to try and run it locally, on your machine.
 This helps to eliminate some common issues.
 redirect_from: []
 menu: